GeniSysAI/Server/README.md

 ## Future Extensions
 Further extensions are planned / under development including a management system for the IDC Classifier ([Breast Cancer AI](https://www.facebook.com/BreastCancerAI "Breast Cancer AI")) & the AML Classifier ([Peter Moss Acute Myeloid Leukemia Research Project](https://www.facebook.com/AMLResearchProject/ "Peter Moss Acute Myeloid Leukemia Research Project")).

-# Update Configuration
-Now it is time to update our server configuration.
-Open the [/var/www/classes/startup/confs.json](https://github.com/GeniSysAI/Server/blob/var/www/classes/startup/confs.json  "/var/www/classes/startup/confs.json") file on your server and add your database credentials, your iotJumpWay application credentials, iotJumpWay location ID and Application MQTT credentials.
-You will use your iotJumpWay application credentials to authenticate yourself onto the UI.

 # Voice Recognition
 It is now possible to interact with GeniSys using your voice.
 This feature is powered by an open source project [annyang](https://github.com/TalAter/annyang "annyang") which is basically a wrapper for the voice recognition feature of the web speech API, according to  [caniuse](https://caniuse.com/#feat=speech-synthesis "caniuse") support seems to be finally much wider including: Edge, Firefox, Chrome, Safari, ios Safari, Chrome for Android and Samsung Internet, but I have not tested anything other than Chrome.
 In Chrome for Android an alert noise is made every time the voice recognition restarts, this is unavoidable and there has been a long time developer request for Google to remove this feature but Google are adimant that it will remain.